-- a development factor method, consisting of the linked ratio method and an appropriate tail factor (used for the eight oldest accident quarters); - an initial expectation method, in which the ultimate claim amount is based on an expected loss ratio (used for the 10 most recent accident quarters for which due to the waiting period of two years, limited information is available); and the Bornhuetter-Ferguson method (used for all intermediate quarters.
+- a development factor method, consisting of the linked ratio - an initial expectation method, in which the ultimate claim amount is based on an expected loss ratio (used for the 10 most recent accident quarters for which due to the waiting period of two years, limited information is available); and

+3. the Bornhuetter-Ferguson method (used for all intermediate quarters.